Synthetixio/js-monorepo/v3/docs/docs/protocol/pools-markets/delegating-credit-and-debt.md

 ## Calculating `amountWithdrawable`

-To calculate the `amountWithdrawable` of a given market, the protocol takes the lesser of the two **maximum liquidity values** described above across each pool delegating to a given market and returns the sum.
+To calculate the `amountWithdrawable` of a given market, the protocol takes the lesser of the two **maximum debt** values described above across each pool delegating to a given market and returns the sum.